apikusu/daiku-alternatives/anilist/72451/readme.txt

-limited edition cover for the french volume 13 comes from mangacollec
+cover of the 16th volume, from mangadex